umccr/htsget-rs/README.md

 ![htsget-diagram][htsget-diagram-png]

-htsget-rs implements this process as closely as possible, and aims to return byte ranges that are as small as possible.
+htsget-rs implements this process as closely as possible, and aims to return byte ranges that are as small as possible. htsget-rs is written asynchronously using the [Tokio] runtime.
-In htsget-rs the ticket server handled by [htsget-http-actix] or [htsget-http-lambda], and the data block server is handled by the [storage backend][storage-backend], either [locally][local-storage], or using [AWS S3][s3-storage].

-htsget-rs is written asynchronously using the [Tokio] runtime.
 It aims to be as efficient and safe as possible, having a thorough set of tests and benchmarks.